jayeshkaithwas/hacklab/content/Blogs/Undetectable Keyloggers.md

 ## 🧪 Final Step: Antivirus Testing

-The enhanced keylogger was tested against **20+ popular antivirus tools** (as per AV-Comparatives 2014).
-Each stage (basic keylogger, encoded version, and embedded version) was analyzed.
+- The enhanced keylogger was tested against **20+ popular antivirus tools**.
+- Each stage (basic keylogger, encoded version, and embedded version) was analyzed.

 ---